uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 Let's say we want to access the day of the task.
 We can do this by using `nextTask.date.day`.
 But what if the day does not have to be present, i.e. is _optional_?
-This could happen, for example, because the user didn't enter a task.
+This could happen, for example, because the user didn't enter a date.

 The object could look like this: